Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ### Synchronizing Complex Types Example:
 For this example, we are extending the previous `PlayerState` class to include some complex value types to handle a weapon boosting game play mechanic.
-We will explore two types of complex values types:
+We will explore two complex values types:
 - *WeaponBooster:* A local power-up weapon booster the player can apply to its local weapon.
     - This is a simple complex value type example.
 - *AreaWeaponBooster:* A second kind of power-up that players can deploy at a specific location.
 Any team members within the radius of the `AreaWeaponBooster` will have the bonus applied.